notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 This post will cover creating the Doom fire effect using
 - Stable Rust (1.35.0 as of time of writing)
 - [SDL2 crate]
-- Preferrably macOS or linux
+- Preferrably macOS or linux (I wasn't able to get SDL2 configured on Windows properly)
 - [Ferris], the Rust mascot

-The code from my personal implementation is [located here](https://github.com/notryanb/doom_fire_fx)
+The code from my personal implementation is [located here](https://github.com/notryanb/doom_fire_fx) if want to skip the article.

-I will not go into details about installing the SDL2 library as this can be wildly different across machines.
+I will not go into details about installing the SDL2 library as this process is different across machines and can be the hardest part of the project.
-The SDL2 crate documentation does a fairly decent job of doing so.
+The SDL2 crate documentation does a fairly decent job of guiding the setup process.
 I built this project on my 2013 MacBook Pro.
 I am no authority on graphics programming (or even Rust for that matter!), so please do not take this approach as a best practice.